JvanKatwijk/qt-dab/structure.md

      * a class xmlExtractor, that helps interpreting the xml data

-Note that handling the EPG data is done by the GUI controller, since the binary encoded EPG segments are sent as MOT objects from the "motObject" class to the GUI controller.
+Note that handling the EPG data is done by functions in the GUI controller.
+The binary encoded EPG segments are sent as MOT objects from the "motObject" class to the GUI controller.

 The GUI controller
 ---------------------------------------------------------------------------

+The directory "sources/main" contains the sources of the GUI controller.
 Qt-DAB is GUI oriented, i.e. apart from some (obscure) command line parameters that can be passed to the program, all interaction is using a GUI.

-Somewhere else the elements of the GUI are detailed.
+Somewhere else the elements and the use of the GUI are detailed.

 The Qt-DAB main program, traditionally called "main.cpp" "knows" a single class that seems to do all the work

-  * RadioInterface is the class that controls the GUI.
+  * the class  RadioInterface controls the GUI.
 It ensures that on program startup a device is started, or if requiored, is selected first, and it starts the processing.

-  It uses the functionality of the class "ensembleHandler" for managing and displaying the services list.
+* the class "ensembleHandler" implements the management and display  of the services list.

   * the class "configHandler" "owns" the window with the same name and is responsible for setting and registering the settings for the processes

   * the class "techData" "owns" the window with the same name and is responsible for displaying the parameters - and the spectrum - of the selected audio.

-  * the class "displayWidget" in the directory /sources/main/forms-v7/new-display" implements the functionality of the spectrum display,
+  * the class "displayWidget" in the directory /sources/main/forms-v7/new-display" implements the functionality of the spectrum display, it contains subclasses implementing the various scopes.

 Other directories in the source tree